Get

 Top 4 Unique Facts About the Merle Pug

-For a dog to be the dappled pattern we call merle, it must inherit two “merle” genes.
+For a dog to be the dappled pattern called merle, they must inherit two “merle” genes.
 The merle gene is semi-dominant, meaning only one must be inherited from a parent to produce a merle coloring.

 2. Merle Pugs Can Have Health Issues